davidgc14/Document-Classification/README.md

 curl -X POST http://localhost:5000/analysis -F "file=@/path/to/your/file.pdf"
 ```

-Currently only available for digital pdf's.
+Currently only available on pdf's.
+They can be digital or scanned (OCR working).